p-i-z/Diffeology-Archives/README.md

 # Diffeology Archives

-This repository contains the official TeX source files for the published works of **Patrick Iglesias-Zemmour** on the subject of Diffeology.
+This repository contains the official TeX source files for my published works **Patrick Iglesias-Zemmour** on Diffeology.

 ## Purpose